-Shiningbank & Area Evacuees Returning Home
+Area Evacuees Returning Home

-A State of Local Emergency is still in effect and active wildfires are still a concern nearby.
+A State of Local Emergency is still in effect for your area, with a 4-hour evacuation notice as active wildfires are still a concern nearby.

 You are returning to an area that was affected or had the potential to be affected by wildfire.
 Returning home may be stressful and traumatic.
 This handout will help you know what to do and where to get help.